Tebtunis archive

 The Tebtunis Papyri Archive of Bancroft Library at the University of California, Berkeley is the largest collection of texts on papyrus in the Americas.
-The phrase Tebtunis archive (uncapitalized) may also be used for the papyri from family archives found at Tebtunis.
+The phrase Tebtunis archive (uncapitalised) may also be used for the papyri from family archives found at Tebtunis.

 The Tebtunis papyri are written in either Demotic Egyptian or Koine Greek and were found during a single expedition led by Bernard Pyne Grenfell and Arthur S. Hunt, two British papyrologists in the winter of 1899/1900 at the village of ancient Tebtunis (near modern Umm-el-Baragat), Egypt.
 The papyri can be divided into three groups based on their provenance: texts from the crocodile mummies, the town and from the temple of Soknebtunis, and the cartonnage of human mummies.
+A total of 1093 fragments of the Tebtunian papyri are registered in museums, which have been read and published in Greek in university publications.